haryoiro/yutemal/README.md

 ## About

 yutemal is a terminal-based YouTube Music client that allows you to browse, search, and play music directly from your terminal.
-This project is inspired by and based on the excellent work of [ytermusic](https://github.com/ccgauche/ytermusic) by ccgauche, reimplemented in Go with a focus on performance and cross-platform compatibility.

 ## Features